PigeonF/containers/docs/maintenance.md

 ## Releasing a new version

-New versions of the containers are released automatically by the [CI/CD configuration] changes are merged into the `main` branch.
+New versions of the containers are released automatically by the [CI/CD configuration](../.github/workflows/) changes are merged into the `main` branch.

-[CI/CD configuration]: ../.github/workflows/

 ## CI/CD Secrets